Iran–Venezuela relations: Trade relations

+Over the years, Iran's and Venezuela's collaboration tightened in areas such as energy, industry, trade, and defense.
+They initiated projects of joint oil and petrochemical ventures, technology transfers, and mutual support against sanctions.
+Iran has consistently supported Venezuela with essential oil shipments and industrial equipment, helping it through acute fuel shortages and US sanctions.
+In 2022, a 20-year cooperation pact was signed in oil, petrochemicals, and defense.
+Both are active in OPEC and seek to influence global oil markets collaboratively.

 As of the end of 2008, Iran's beneficence to Venezuela had paid dividends in the form of an Iranian ammunition factory, a car assembly plant (the Venirauto factory of Iran Khodro, producing the Samand sedan), a cement factory and even direct air service between Tehran, Damascus and Caracas courtesy of Iran Air, amongst others.

 Trade between Venezuela and Iran has grown steadily and the two countries have launched joint ventures in a number of sectors, including energy, agriculture, housing, and infrastructure (2008).
 The value of industrial development projects carried out by Iranian firms in Venezuela stands at around $4 billion (December 2008).
 Iran-Venezuela bilateral trade spiked, from less than $189,000 in 2001 to almost $57 million by the end of 2008.

 In 2007, Iran Air, in partnership with Conviasa, started a Tehran-Caracas flight via Damascus.
 The flights along with the partnership between Conviasa and Iran Air ceased in 2010.

 On March 10, 2013, the Times of Israel reported that "annual bilateral trade between the two countries is estimated to be in the hundreds of million of US dollars."

 In mid-2020, the Iranian state-run corporation Etka, which, according to the Wall Street Journal, is owned by Iran's ministry of defense and has connections to the Revolutionary Guards, opened a supermarket in Caracas called "Megasis" mainly selling products imported from Iran.

 On May 13, 2022, According to Iran's official news agency IRNA, a 110 million Euro contract has been signed to repair and restart Venezuela's smallest refinery, the 146,000-barrel-per-day El Palito.

 On June 11, 2022, Iran and Venezuela signed a 20-year cooperation agreement in Tehran.